Peritoneal Surface Malignancy FAQ | Jonathan Greer, M.D.

 Dr. Greer received his undergraduate and medical degrees from Brown University in Providence, Rhode Island.
 He completed a residency in general surgery at the Massachusetts General Hospital/Harvard Medical School in Boston.
 He performed a research fellowship in immunology at Memorial Sloan Kettering Cancer Center, in New York, and a clinical fellowship in complex general surgical oncology at the University of Pittsburgh Medical Center.

-Dr. Greer is a member of the Association of Academic Surgeons, the American College of Surgeons, the Society for Surgery of the Alimentary Tract, and the Society of Surgical Oncology.
+He is a member of the Association of Academic Surgeons, the American College of Surgeons, the Society for Surgery of the Alimentary Tract, the Trans-Atlantic Retroperitoneal Sarcoma Working Group, the Connective Tissue Oncology Society, and a fellow of the Society of Surgical Oncology (FSSO).